 - Quadriceps or the front of your thighs

-- The back of your calves or lower legs
+- Calves or the back of your lower legs

 - Staying in one position for a long time

-You can stretch the cramped muscle and gently rub and massage it to help it relax.
-If you have a calf cramp or charley horse, stand up and put your weight on the leg with the cramp and gently bend your knee.
-With a cramped leg, sit on the floor with your leg or foot stretched out in front of you.
+If you have a calf cramp, stand up and put your weight on the leg with the cramp, gently bend your knee, and actively lift your toes up toward your nose.
+For a cramped leg, sit on the floor with your leg or foot stretched out in front of you.
 Keep your leg straight while you gently pull your foot back towards you.

-Applying cold is another great way to treat muscle cramps.
-Once the pain subsides a little after heat application, you can grab an ice pack or a bag of ice and put it on the cramping muscle.
-Remember to wrap the ice in a towel.
-You can also try massaging the cramp with the ice pack to loosen up the muscle.
+Once the pain subsides a little, place an ice pack or a bag of ice on the cramping muscle.
+Remember to wrap it in a towel first so you don't irritate your skin.
+You can also try massaging the cramp with the ice pack to help relax the muscle.

 When to See a Doctor